 - Recording: Accounts receivables, general ledger

-There are six related parties/departments involved in to complete a purchase-payable cycle.
-They are listed here by separately grouped into the three functions we mentioned before:
+Six related parties/departments are involved in completing a purchase-payable cycle.
+They are listed here, separately grouped into the three functions we mentioned before:

 - Authorization: Inventory Control, Purchasing